-Reporting Period Q3 2025
+Reporting Period Q4 2025

 Goals towards Reducing Overpayments Status ECD Recovery Method Brief Description of Plans to Recover Overpayments Brief Description of Actions Taken to Recover Overpayments 1 Conduct pre-refund audits.
-On-Track Sep-25 1 Recovery Activity Examination Closures - IRS uses the DDb, a risk-based scoring and selection application that is designed to identify potentially ineligible tax returns claiming refundable credits.
-Examination Closures - Through the third quarter of FY25, the IRS completed examinations on nearly 2,200 returns claiming the ACTC, protecting more than \$0.0051B.
-2 Recovery Activity Two- and Ten-Year Bans - The IRS imposes two and ten-year bans on taxpayers if the IRS determines that the taxpayers' claims were due to reckless or intentional disregard of the rules and regulations or to fraud, respectively.
-Two- and Ten-Year Bans - Through the third quarter of FY25, the IRS imposed two- and 10-year bans on 930 taxpayers deemed to have claimed the ACTC in reckless and intentional disregard of the law and due to fraud.
-3 Recovery Activity Ghost Preparer Letter 6623 - This letter was sent to taxpayers whose tax returns appear to have been completed by a paid tax preparer who did not sign and include their preparer tax identification number on the tax return.
-The data gathered from phone calls received from the letters will ..
-The IRS issued approximately 20,000 Ghost Preparer Letters 6623, Correspondence Sent to Taxpayers to Request Paid Tax Preparer Information, to taxpayers nationwide for returns prepared by ghost preparers that included Earned Income Tax Credit, ACTC, American Opportunity Tax Credit and Net Premium Tax Credit.
+Completed Sep-25 1 Recovery Activity Examination Closures - IRS uses the DDb, a risk-based scoring and selection application that is designed to identify potentially ineligible tax returns claiming refundable credits.
+Examination Closures - Through the fourth quarter of FY25, the IRS completed examinations on more than 5,200 returns claiming the ACTC, protecting more than \$7.4M.
+Two- and Ten-Year Bans - The IRS imposes two and ten-year bans on taxpayers if the IRS determines that the taxpayers' claims were due to reckless or intentional disregard of the rules and regulations or to fraud, respectively.
+Two- and Ten-Year Bans - Through the fourth quarter of FY25, the IRS imposed two- and 10-year bans on more than 1,000 taxpayers deemed to have claimed the ACTC in reckless and intentional disregard of the law and due to fraud.
+2 Recovery Activity Ghost Preparer Letter 6623 - This letter was sent to taxpayers whose tax returns appear to have been completed by a paid tax preparer who did not sign and include their preparer tax identification number on the tax return.
+The data gathered from phone calls received from the letters will be integrated and refined for the selection process next fiscal year to identify patterns, correlations and anomalies that will assist in developing future strategies.
+Ghost Preparer Letter 6623 - The IRS issued 20,000 Ghost Preparer Letters 6623, Correspondence Sent to Taxpayers to Request Paid Tax Preparer Information, to taxpayers nationwide for returns prepared by ghost preparers that included EITC, ACTC, AOTC and Net PTC.

-Amt(\$) Root Cause of Overpayment Root Cause Description Mitigation Strategy Brief Description of Mitigation Strategy and Anticipated Impact \$3,240M Overpayments outside the agency control that occurred because the Data/Information Needed Does Not Exist. \$0.21B of the ACTC overpayments are from program design limitations where errors are not detected because information needed to confirm payment accuracy is not available at the time the return is processed.
+Amt(\$) Root Cause of Overpayment Root Cause Description Mitigation Strategy Brief Description of Mitigation Strategy and Anticipated Impact \$3,240M Overpayments outside the agency control that occurred because the Data/Information Needed Does Not Exist. \$0.27B of the ACTC overpayments are from program design limitations where errors are not detected because information needed to confirm payment accuracy is not available at the time the return is processed.
 Change Process - altering or updating a process or policy to prevent or correct error.
-The IRS will also continue to hold its annual DDb meeting with stakeholders to evaluate the value of prior-year compliance filters for audit selection of returns claiming the ACTC and identify improvement opportunities for next filing season. \$207M Overpayments outside the agency control that occurred because of an Inability to Access the Data/Information Needed. \$3.24B of the ACTC overpayments are from the inability to authenticate claim eligibility because the validation data is not available when the tax return is filed.
-Cross Enterprise Sharing - sharing of documents, processes, and opportunities with intra-agency partners and stakeholders.
+Change Process - The IRS will also continue to hold its annual DDb meeting with stakeholders to evaluate the value of prior-year compliance filters for audit selection of returns claiming the ACTC and identify improvement opportunities for next filing season. \$207M Overpayments outside the agency control that occurred because of an Inability to Access the Data/Information Needed. \$4.28B of the ACTC overpayments are from the inability to authenticate claim eligibility because the validation data is not available when the tax return is filed.
+Cross Enterprise Sharing - sharing of documents, processes, and opportunities with intra-agency partners and stakeholder.
 Potentially managed through federated repositories and a registry to create a longitudinal connection to information used to mitigate Improper Payments.
-The IRS will continue to leverage data sharing pursuant to various interagency agreements to more accurately validate refunds entitled to a taxpayer thus allowing the IRS to enforce laws passed by Congress more effectively.
+Cross-Enterprise Sharing - The IRS will continue to leverage data sharing pursuant to various interagency agreements to more accurately validate refunds entitled to a taxpayer thus allowing the IRS to enforce laws passed by Congress more effectively.